Emmett Till: Representation in culture

 Langston Hughes dedicated an untitled poem (eventually to be known as "Mississippi—1955") to Till in his October 1, 1955, column in The Chicago Defender.
 It was reprinted across the country and continued to be republished with various changes from different writers.
-Author William Faulkner, a prominent white Mississippi native who often focused on racial issues, wrote two essays on Till: one before the trial in which he pleaded for American unity and one after, a piece titled "On Fear" that was published in Harper's in 1956.
+William Faulkner, a prominent white Mississippi native who often focused on racial issues, wrote two essays on Till: one before the trial in which he pleaded for American unity and one after, a piece titled "On Fear" that was published in Harper's in 1956.
 In it he questioned why the tenets of segregation were based on irrational reasoning.

 Till's murder was the focus of a 1957 television episode for the U.S. Steel Hour titled "Noon on Doomsday" written by Rod Serling.
 He was fascinated by how quickly Mississippi whites supported Bryant and Milam.
 Although the script was rewritten to avoid mention of Till, and did not say that the murder victim was black, White Citizens' Councils vowed to boycott U.S. Steel.
 The eventual episode bore little resemblance to the Till case.

-Gwendolyn Brooks wrote a poem titled "A Bronzeville Mother Loiters in Mississippi.
-Meanwhile, A Mississippi Mother Burns Bacon" (1960).
-The same year Harper Lee published To Kill a Mockingbird, in which a white attorney is committed to defending a black man named Tom Robinson, accused of raping a white woman.
-Lee, whose novel had a profound effect on civil rights, never commented on why she wrote about Robinson.
-Literature professor Patrick Chura noted several similarities between Till's case and that of Robinson.
 Writer James Baldwin loosely based his 1964 drama Blues for Mister Charlie on the Till case.
 He later divulged that Till's murder had been bothering him for several years.